Frequently Asked Questions

-What are Nutria?
+What are nutria?
 Nutria are South American semi-aquatic rodents similar to our native muskrat and beaver.
-They weigh 15-20 pounds and are approximately 24” long from nose to base of tail.
-They have a 14” round tail covered in stiff bristly hair.
-They breed year round and can give birth to 2-3 litters of 4-9 young each year.
+They weigh 15 to 20 pounds and are approximately 24 inches long from nose to base of tail.
+Their 14 inch-long tail is round and covered in stiff bristly hair.
+They breed year round and can give birth to 2 to 3 litters of 4 to 9 young each year.
 They are considered an invasive species due to their detrimental impacts on the Chesapeake Bay environment.

 Why were nutria introduced?
 Maryland’s nutria population was established when nutria escaped or were intentionally released from fur farms near Blackwater National Wildlife Refuge in Dorchester County.
 Nutria were brought to the area as a furbearer to be trapped, however, today their pelts are virtually worthless and there is no commercial value to the species on Delmarva.

 Where are nutria found in the United States?
 Animals that have escaped or been released from similar captive populations throughout the U.S. have become established in 16 states, including Louisiana, Florida, Texas, Oklahoma, Arkansas, Tennessee, Georgia, Alabama, Mississippi, North Carolina, South Carolina, Maryland, Delaware, Virginia, Washington, and Oregon.

 Where are nutria found on the Delmarva Peninsula?
 Nutria have been found throughout the Eastern Shore.
 Nutria populations are concentrated in Dorchester County, but they have also have been found in Talbot, Caroline, Wicomico, and Somerset Counties, Maryland, and Kent County, Delaware.